Millionaire Veteran: The Math Behind Becoming a Millionaire on Military Pay

 Cutting spending frees up $600 per month.
 The full contribution target is $3,300.
 The gap is structural, not behavioral.
 Here is what closes it.

-Seven milestones.
+Six milestones.
 Each one gated.
 Stabilize, buffer, match, debt, safety net, IRA, TSP.
 The sequence removes the guessing from financial independence.

 Pension is one quarter of military retirement planning.
 Healthcare, TSP, taxes, and second-career income matter just as much.
 The four pieces, sized.